trilitech/tezos-developer-docs/docs/tutorials/dapp/part-1.md

    yarn dev
    ```

-1. Open your browser at : http://localhost:5173/
+1. Open your browser at: http://localhost:5173/
    Your app should be running.

 1. Connect / disconnect the wallet.